 In coastal lakes, trout are often near the surface during relatively cool periods, and fishing your sinking bait a few feet beneath a bobber can work really well and is fun for people who might want to “see” the bite.

 When trout are running deeper, try using a sliding sinker above 2 or 3 feet of leader and a hook baited with a floating bait, such as PowerBait or a marshmallow paired with a natural bait such as a piece of nightcrawler or a salmon egg or two.

 Learn how to employ the most effective ways to catch these fish with our easy trout-fishing techniques article.

 Where is Mercer Lake?

 Mercer Lake is only about 15 minutes from downtown Florence.
-From Highway 101, drive east on Mercer Lake Road to reach the county park.
+Take Highway 101 north of town, then drive east on Mercer Lake Road to reach the county park.